Francis of Assisi: Order of Friars Minor (OFM)

 In 1209, Francis composed a simple rule for his followers ("friars"), the Regula primitiva or "Primitive Rule", which came from verses in the Bible.
 The rule was "to follow the teachings of our Lord Jesus Christ and to walk in his footsteps."
 He then led 11 followers to Rome to seek permission from Pope Innocent III to found a new religious order.
 Upon entry to Rome, the brothers encountered Bishop Guido of Assisi, who had in his company Giovanni di San Paolo, the Cardinal Bishop of Sabina.
-The Cardinal, who was the confessor of Pope Innocent III, was immediately sympathetic to Francis and agreed to represent Francis to the Pope.
+The Cardinal, who was the confessor of Pope InnocentIII, was immediately sympathetic to Francis and agreed to represent Francis to the Pope.
 After several days, the Pope agreed to admit the group informally, adding that when God increased the group in grace and number, they could return for an official audience.
 The group was tonsured.
 This was important in part because it recognized Church authority and prevented his following from accusations of heresy, as had happened to the Waldensians decades earlier.
 Though a number of the pope's counsellors considered the mode of life proposed by Francis to be unsafe and impractical, following a dream in which he saw Francis holding up the Lateran Basilica, he decided to endorse Francis's order.
 Per tradition, this occurred on 16 April 1210 and constituted the official founding of the Franciscan Order.
 The group, then the "Lesser Brothers" (Order of Friars Minor also known as the Franciscan Order or the Seraphic Order), were centred in the Porziuncola and preached first in Umbria, before expanding throughout Italy.
 Francis was later ordained a deacon, but not a priest.